Drewthurm21/Drewthurm21/README.md

 ### What I'm working on
   -   Creating web applications for <a href="https://cottagecare.com/" target="_blank" rel="noreferrer noopener">Cottage Care</a>.
-  -   Learning more about the ActiveCampaign api.
+  -   Learning more about the ChatGPT api.
-  -   Honing my React / Redux skillsets
+  -   Building a personal project called <a href="https://littlejohn-oqy7.onrender.com/" target="_blank" rel="noreferrer noopener">LittleJohn</a>

 <br />